nicolas-angarita/churn_classification_project/README.md

 ## Steps to Reproduce

-Your readme should include useful and adequate instructions for reproducing your analysis and final report.

-For example:

-You will need an env.py file that contains the hostname, username and password of the mySQL database that contains the titanic_db.passengers table.
-Store that env file locally in the repository. clone my repo (including the acquireTitanic.py and prepare.Titanic.py) (confirm .gitignore is hiding your env.py file) libraries used are pandas, matplotlib, seaborn, numpy, sklearn. you should be able to run survival_report.
+ - You will need an env.py file that contains the hostname, username and password of the mySQL database that contains the telco dataset.
+Store that env file locally in the repository.

+- Clone my repo including the acquire.py and prepare.py (make sure to create a .gitignore to hide your env.py file since it will have your credentials)

+- Put the data in the file containing the cloned repo.

+- Run notebook.

+## Takeaways and Conclusions

+Upsets occur in 1/3 of games
+In games where the lower rated player moves first there is a 4% greater chance of an upset Games that are rated have a 3% higher chance of an upset Games with a "quick" time control (30 min or less) have about a 1 in 3 chance of upset Games with a "slow" time control (60 min or more) have about a 1 in 5 chance of upset The mean rating of players in a game is not a driver of upsets The difference in player rating is a driver of upsets A player's choice of opening is a driver of upsets, however its influence is complicated and I would need more time to discover what role it plays

+## Recommendations
+To increase the skill intensity of a game add to the length of time players are able to consider their moves Based on the data longer time controls make it less likely for a less skilled player to beat a more skilled player